Vineflower/vineflower/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Quiltflower version
-Replace this text with the version of Quiltflower that you are using.
+Replace this text with the version of Vineflower that you are using.

 ## Describe the bug
 Replace this text with a clear and concise description of what the bug is.